 Usual Adult Dose for Diabetes Type 2:

-Initial dose: 2.5 mg (standard) or 1.5 mg (micronized) orally once a day in the morning with breakfast.
+-Initial dose: 2.5 mg to 5 mg orally once a day

 Usual Geriatric Dose for Diabetes Type 2:

 Initial dose: 1.25 to 2.5 mg (standard) orally or 0.75 to 1.5 mg (micronized) orally once a day.

 What other drugs will affect glyburide?

 You may be more likely to have hypoglycemia (low blood sugar) if you take glyburide with other drugs that can lower blood sugar, such as:

 sulfa drugs (Bactrim, SMZ-TMP, SMX-TMP, and others);